CalistusO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 TASK 8: A function that prints n elements of an array of integers, followed by a new line.
 Note: n is the number of elements of the array to be printed.
 Numbers must be separated by comma, followed by a space.
 The numbers should be displayed in the same order as they are stored in the array.
 You are allowed to use printf.

-TASK 9: Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+TASK 9: A function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

-    Return value: the pointer to dest
+Note: Return value: the pointer to dest.

-10. Great leaders are willing to sacrifice the numbers to save the people.
+TASK 10: Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers

 Write a function that convert a string to an integer.